gbsoliv/Data-Structure---Uninter/README.md

-# Project about data structures using linked list and hash table

 ## 1. Hospital Triage System
 This project simulates a **patient queue** using a simple linked list, prioritizing patients with a **Yellow card (A)** (more urgent) over those with a **Green card (V)** (less urgent).